PynPoint/PynPoint/docs/own_modules.rst

 Additional Functionality
 ------------------------
 Some pipeline processing modules apply a method to each image of the image stack.
 Hence we have implemented a function, which applies a function to all images in the stack.
-If you are planning to write such a module have a look at the function :func:`PynPoint.core.Processing.ProcessingModule.apply_function_to_images`.
-If you need an example check out the code of the bad pixel cleaning using sigma filtering (:class:`PynPoint.processing_modules.BadPixelCleaning.BadPixelCleaningSigmaFilterModule`).
+If you are planning to write such a module have a look at the function :func:`PynPoint.Core.Processing.ProcessingModule.apply_function_to_images`.
+If you need an example check out the code of the bad pixel cleaning using sigma filtering (:class:`PynPoint.ProcessingModules.BadPixelCleaning.BadPixelCleaningSigmaFilterModule`).

 Conventions
 -----------